Communities In Schools of Central Texas AmeriCorps Program Details

-The Communities In Schools AmeriCorps program is open to U.S. citizens, nationals, or lawful permanent residents age 18 and older.
-Members serve full or part-time over an 11-month period.
-CIS Interns (EAO members) can serve on a full year, semester, or quarter-time basis.
+The Communities In Schools AmeriCorps program is open to U.S. citizens, nationals, or lawful permanent resident aliens age 17 and older.
+Members serve full- or part-time over a 11-month period.
+CIS Interns can serve on a semester, quarter-time basis.

 To apply, you should do the following:

 1. Complete our application.
+We encourage you to apply online!
 Once you apply online, you will receive a confirmation page detailing the next steps in the process.
-Please note that we do not accept resumes and cover letters; you must fill out our online application.
+Please note that we do not accept resumes and cover letters; you must fill out our application.

-2. Complete and have references submit reference forms.
-Please note that part-time and full-time applicants must submit two reference forms from professional contacts.
+2. Complete and submit three reference forms.
+Please note that part-time and full-time applicants must submit three reference forms (2 need to be from professional contacts and 1 can be from a personal contact).
 Those applying for EAO positions only need to submit 1 reference form from a professional contact.
-References can automatically submit the reference form via e-mail.
+References can email their forms to .

-3. Begin to gather the required documentation: a valid driver's license; your birth certificate or a valid U.S. passport; and your social security card.
+3. Begin to gather the required documentation: a valid driver's license; your birth certificate; your social security card or a valid U.S. passport; a high school or college diploma (or college transcript for current students).
 Failure to provide these documents at your interview may delay or revoke your acceptance into the program.

 4. We will contact you about setting up an interview time after it has been determined that you meet our qualifications.